-Most eligible Utah hospitals receive DSH payments as a percentage add-on to their normal Diagnostic Related Group (DRG) payment.
-In addition, the state-owned teaching hospital, state-owned Institution for Mental Disease (IMD), and other local government-owned rural hospitals are also eligible to receive supplemental DSH payments.
+Most eligible Utah hospitals receive DSH payments based upon State Plan authority.
+State Plan authority also allows the state-owned teaching hospital, state-owned Institution for Mental Disease (IMD), and other local government-owned rural hospitals that are eligible to receive supplemental DSH payments.
 DSH payment eligibility is established under Section 1923 of the Social Security Act and Attachment 4.19-A of the Utah State Plan under Title XIX of the Social Security Act Medical Assistance Program (State Plan).
 Generally, in order to qualify for DSH payments, hospitals must have a Medicaid inpatient utilization rate (MIUR) of at least one percent and, if offering non-emergency obstetrical services, have at least two obstetricians (OB) who have staff privileges and agree to provide such services to individuals entitled to medical assistance (a hospital is exempt from this OB requirement if that hospital's patients are predominantly under 18 years of age, or that hospital did not offer non-emergency obstetric services when federal Medicaid DSH regulations were enacted on December 22, 1987).
 In addition to meeting the obstetrical and minimum utilization rate requirements, hospitals must meet at least one of the following five conditions in order to be deemed a disproportionate share provider as defined under the Utah State Plan: